Manage Flink Catalogs and Databases for Confluent Manager for Apache Flink

 Create a catalog

-A Kafka catalog references a Schema Registry instance, which is used to derive table schemas from topic schemas.
-The catalog is configured with connection properties for the Schema Registry client.
-These properties are used to fetch the metadata that is needed during query translation.
+A Kafka catalog references a Schema Registry instance, which is used to look up topic schema information for the topics of the Kafka clusters referenced by the catalog’s databases.
+The catalog is configured with connection properties for a Schema Registry client.
+These properties are used to fetch the metadata that is needed during query translation and execution.

 A Kafka Catalog is configured with the following resource definition: